-Process for Investigating and Resolving Complaints of Sexual Misconduct:
+Process for Investigating and Resolving Complaints of Sexual Misconduct

-The University will promptly, fairly, and impartially investigate and address complaints of dating violence, domestic violence, sexual assault, and stalking by and against its students, employees and third parties (including visitors and community members), in order to stop prohibited conduct, prevent its recurrence and address its effects.
-Any University officials involved in the complaint resolution process, including the Title IX Coordinator, the Investigator, and the Hearing Officer shall receive appropriate training annually consistent with Policy #703 - Title IX and N.Y.
-Education Law Article 129-B Sexual Misconduct Policy and Procedure (see appendix K).
+The University will promptly, thoroughly, and impartially investigate and address complaints of Sexual Misconduct by and against its students, employees, and third parties (including visitors and community members), in order to stop prohibited conduct, prevent its recurrence, and address its effects.
+Any University officials involved in the complaint resolution process, including the Title IX Coordinator, the Investigator, and the Hearing Officer shall receive appropriate training consistent with Policy #703 - Title IX and N.Y.
+Education Law Article 129-B Sexual Misconduct Policy and Procedure (see Appendix I).

-Notice of Investigation:
+Notice of Investigation